-where V is defined as in Equation 5, v represents the degrees of freedom parameter, and γ the skewness parameter.
-Lower values of v correspond to heavier tails and as v approaches infinity, the t distribution approaches the normal distribution (Anderson et al. 2017).
-We used the same value for the skewness parameter as above and set v = 2, which allows for an event three SDs below the mean to occur once every 14 years, rather than once every 714 years using a normal distribution (Figure 1).
+where V is defined as in Equation 5 and η represents the degrees of freedom parameter, which affects the spread of the distribution and the proportion within the tails.
+Lower values of η correspond to heavier tails and as η approaches infinity, the t distribution approaches the normal distribution (Anderson et al. 2017).
+We used the same value for the skewness parameter as above and set η = 2, which allows for an event three SDs below the mean to occur once every 14 years, rather than once every 714 years using a normal distribution (Figure 1).

 Figure 1.
 Distributions used to generate recruitment deviations in different productivity scenarios.
 All distributions have mean = 0 and standard deviation = 1.
 Both skewed distributions include parameter γ = log(0.65).
-The Student t distribution includes a fourth parameter v = 3.
+The Student t distribution includes a fourth parameter η=2.

-The closed-loop simulation incorporated two sources of mortality.
-The first mortality mechanism simulated harvest in mixed stock fisheries.
+In addition to the natural mortality implicitly incorporated in the stock-recruitment model, we incorporated two additional sources of mortality in the closed-loop simulation.
+The first mortality mechanism simulated harvest in mixed-CU fisheries.
 Total allowable catch (TAC) in this fishery was calculated each year using a harvest control rule (HCR) that approximates the Total Allowable Mortality framework currently used to manage the Fraser River sockeye salmon fishery (Pestal, Huang & Cass 2011).
-Broadly speaking, this HCR uses in-season estimates of recruitment derived from test fisheries to adjust TAC and meet escapement goals specific to each MU.
-If in-season recruitment estimates exceed escapement goals, the HCR switches to a fixed maximum target mortality rate.
-Escapement goals vary among years due to persistent cycles present in several CUs and are adjusted upwards (i.e. TACs reduced) to account for mortality during upstream migration, as well as spatial overlap between abundant and depleted MUs.
-The second simulated source of mortality represented en route mortality that occurs after fish enter freshwater due to a combination of natural mortality (thermal stress, pathogen infection, predation) and unreported harvest (Grant et al. 2011).
+Broadly speaking, this HCR uses in-season estimates of return abundance derived from test fisheries to adjust TAC and meet escapement goals specific to each MU.
+If in-season estimates of return abundance exceed escapement goals, the HCR switches to a fixed maximum target mortality rate.
+Escapement goals vary among years due to persistent cycles present in several CUs and are adjusted upwards (i.e. TACs reduced) to account for en route mortality during upstream migration, as well as spatial overlap between abundant and depleted MUs.
+The second simulated source of mortality represented en route mortality that occurs after fish enter freshwater, but prior to spawning, due to a combination of natural mortality (thermal stress, pathogen infection, predation) and unreported harvest (Grant et al. 2011).
 We modeled en-route mortality as a stochastic, CU-specific process because it appears to be correlated with migration phenology, in-river temperatures, and freshwater flow (Macdonald 2000; Cooke et al. 2004; Crossin et al. 2008).
 Details of the harvest control rule, mortality calculations, and parameter specifications are described in the Appendix.

 We introduced additional stochasticity into the model via interannual variation in age at maturity, error associated with in-season abundance estimates (forecast error), en route mortality, and deviations between target and realized exploitation rates (implementation uncertainty).
-The results we present in the main text are based on simulations using the set of parameter inputs that we believe best represent the system and are consistent with similar studies simulating Pacific salmon dynamics (Holt and Bradford 2011; Fleischmann et al. 2013); however, we tested the effect of alternative values in a series of sensitivity analyses to ensure that our results were robust to this assumption.
-Details of how each process was parameterized are described in the Appendix and results of sensitivity analyses are provided in an online supplement.
+We parameterized these model components using literature-derived values from studies of sockeye salmon, or Pacific salmon if species-specific values were not available (Table A1).
+We tested the effect of alternative values that bound the ranges of observed values in a series of sensitivity analyses to assess if our results were robust to these assumptions.
+Sensitivity analyses are provided in Supplement S1.

 We used CU-specific time series of recruit and spawner abundance to initiate the simulation model (i.e. the same data that were used in the retrospective analysis).
-The length of the simulation period was set at 40 years (approximately 10 sockeye salmon generations) and each OM was simulated 1000 times to ensure representative posterior distributions.
+The length of the simulation period was set at 40 years (approximately 10 sockeye salmon generations) and each scenario (described in detail below) was simulated 1000 times to ensure representative posterior distributions.

-Component variability and synchrony “treatments”
+Component variability and synchrony “scenarios”